LaurentMazare/tch-rs/examples/mnist/README.md

     let opt = nn::Optimizer::adam(&vs, 1e-4, Default::default());
 ```

-Note that this will automatically run on a gpu when available.
+Note that this will automatically run on a GPU when available.
 For a convolutional model we cannot run on all the training images in
 a single step as this would requires lots of memory.
 Instead we
 run on mini-batches.
 An iterator makes it easy to loop over all